 - Preheat oven to 400 degrees Fahrenheit.

-- Place root veggies in a large bowl and add cloves of garlic, 3 tablespoons of oil, rosemary, thyme, ¾ teaspoon of salt and pepper.
+- Place root veggies into a large bowl and add cloves of garlic, 3 tablespoons of olive oil, rosemary, thyme, ¾ teaspoon each of salt and black pepper.
 Toss to combine.

-- Grab a large baking sheet (or use two smaller ones) and spread a little bit of oil over to lightly grease.
-Spread veggies out onto pan and roast about 30 minutes or until tender, turning once.
+- Grab a large sheet pan sheet (or use two smaller ones) and spread ½ tablespoon of olive oil over to lightly grease.
+Spread veggies and garlic out onto the sheet pan and roast for 30 minutes or until tender, stirring halfway through cooking.
+Once veggies and garlic are cooked, carefully remove from the oven and set aside.

-- While veggies are roasting, heat remaining 1 tablespoon of oil in a large pot or dutch oven over medium heat.
-Add diced onion and cook 5 minutes or until tender.
+- Then heat remaining 1 tablespoon of olive oil in a large pot or Dutch oven over medium heat.
+Add diced onion and cook, stirring often, for 5 minutes or until tender.

-- Add roasted veggies to pot with onion, along with roasted garlic, beans, broth (I like to add 4.5 cups of broth.
-Use another ½ cup if you want a looser or thinner consistency) and remaining ¼ teaspoon of salt.
+- Add the roasted veggies to the pot with onion, along with roasted garlic, beans, vegetable broth (I like to add 4.5 cups of broth.
+Use another ½ cup if you want a looser or thinner consistency) and remaining ¼ teaspoon each of salt and black pepper.
+Stir to combine.

-- Bring to a low simmer (we are just heating up the broth and beans at this point) and cook 8 to 10 minutes.
+- Increase the heat to high and bring to a boil.
+Then reduce the heat (to about medium-low) to maintain a simmer (we are just heating up the broth and beans at this point).
+Cook for 8 to 10 minutes.

 Notes